José María Albiñana: Burgos delegate

 Albiñana returned to Spain in Burgos where he was later elected as its delegate in 1934, and reelected in 1936, although by this time his Valencian accent had become mixed with a Mexican accent causing some suspicion.
 Over time he gained the trust of the people in Burgos, catering to the needs of the neighbourhoods and readily answering questions.
 He brought about a number of infrastructural developments in Burgos including the legal work for the Compañía de Aguas de Burgos (Burgos Water Company), installation of the telephone in Villarcayo and Medina de Pomar, and the installation and creation of Burgos Airport, securing important subsidies and investors to develop the region.

 Assassination and tribute

-He was murdered along with other prominent politicians by militia men when they took over the Carcel Modelo.
+Albiñana was murdered along with other prominent politicians by militia men during the Cárcel Modelo massacre.
 With the triumph of the Nationalist faction, streets in several localities, mainly in his native Valencia, were dedicated to him.